| Title: | Efficient Bayesian Inference for TVP-VAR-SV Models with Shrinkage |

 Note that only the values pertaining to the VAR coefficients are returned.
 The values for the variance-covariance matrix are not returned.

-on various elements of the list, as well as the TV_heatmap
+To display the output, use plot on various elements of the list, as well as the TV_heatmap,

 Peter Knaus [email protected]